imrehorvath/avrispm328p/README.md

 ## Description

 This AVR ISP firmware turns your ATmega328P-based board (like an Arduino Nano, Uno, etc.) into an AVR ISP with adjustable SCK half-period, using the STK500v1 protocol.
+(The pin assignment matches the already established practice, so this firmware can be used with existing rigs.)

 ## Set up your programmer board